 (ii) from time to time.

-[Section 11WC inserted by No. 53 of 2003 s.
+[Section 11WC inserted: No. 53 of 2003 s.
 28.]

 11WD.
 Form of contract to be submitted with application for grant, renewal or transfer

 (1) An applicant for the grant or renewal of a trading licence must submit with the application a draft of the standard form contract under which the applicant will supply gas to customers pursuant to the licence.